zenglenn42/CityMatch/README.md

 * ```acceptance```

 Dang, my design _is_ kinda lame.
 Why am I expending _1/3rd_ of the usable landscape viewport on a _dumb_ static header?
-I really should track down better device emulation for my dev environment and maybe do the Browser Stack thing.
+I really should track down better device emulation for my dev environment and maybe do the [BrowserStack thing](https://www.browserstack.com).
 How are other's solving this issue?
 I've been on auto-pilot and not really noticing how well-designed sites adapt to the form-factor constraints of mobile.

 ### [I prefer a larger table near a window](#contents)